Reserving A Puppy: We require a holding fee of $500 to reserve a puppy. A second payment of $500 is due at 6 weeks old.

 Can You Pick a Puppy for Me?

 YES!
-I will happily help you select the puppy that is the right fit for you.
-I spend every minute of their lives for the first 8-12 weeks with them and I know them well.
-I am glad to place a puppy with the right home fit for them.
-My default is to select the puppy for you, one that fits what you tell me you're looking for and one that fits your lifestyle and living situation.
+We will happily help you select the puppy that is the right fit for you.
+We spend every minute of their lives for the first 8-12 weeks with them and we know them well.
+We are glad to place a puppy with the right home fit for them.
+Our default is to select the puppy for you, one that fits what you tell us you're looking for; one that fits your unique lifestyle and living situation.

 Picking For Personality

 When buying a puppy personality is key, but not concrete.
 Finding a puppy that fits your lifestyle is important but keep in mind just like how we grow, change and mature, so do dogs.
 The puppy's personality and interests will change as he/she grows up.
 If looking to buy a puppy based off personality the ideal age to gauge that is 5-6 weeks old, with some puppies showing personality traits as early as 3 weeks old, BUT personality is subject to change once the puppy leaves mom and its littermates.
 (Newborn and young puppies do not have obvious personalities yet.)
 As a pup adjusts to its home its personality may change.
 Leaving the pack can change a puppy (typically they become more outgoing or assertive).